nicolastonon/EFTSimPheno/README.md

 ```

 :arrow_right_hook: The output file can be passed to the GenAnalyzer code for generator-level studies.

+:clock430: *NB : for 10K events interactively, this step takes ~1h.*

 ### Shower + FastSim + RECO